 That is really all there is to it.
 No rolling.
 No fancy techniques.

-Just make your dough, press it out and fold it and shape it three times and cut.
+Just make your dough, press it out, fold it, shape it three times, and cut.

 Now you may or may not have Demerara sugar in your house but if you do this is the time to use it.
 If you are not familiar with Demerara sugar it is very lightly processed coarse sugar that adds the most beautiful crunch and texture to baked goods.

 It is not expensive and it lasts a long time.
-This is what I top most of my scones with but you can substitute granulated sugar if you do not have it.
+This is what I love to add to the top of the scones but you can substitute granulated or coarse sugar if you do not have it.

 This is a very easy and forgiving recipe.
 It is also a great cream scone recipe to practice with until you feel confident working with dough.